-Ice Racing started in Ontario more than forty years ago, and it continues to thrive as an inexpensive, fun part of the Ontario motorsport scene.
+Ice Racing started in Ontario more than fifty years ago, and it continues to thrive as an inexpensive, fun part of the Ontario motorsport scene.

 The events were originally held on frozen lakes and rivers – and a few still are – but in the late seventies, the Ontario championships moved to more permanent facilities at the Minden Fairgrounds in Minden, Ontario.

 The track is laid out, then repeatedly coated with water until a thick layer of ice is built up between the snowbanks that delineate the course.
 The ice race season starts in mid January and runs until early March, with six two-day events (weather permitting).

 Why do I want to go ice racing?

 Ice racing is the least expensive form of wheel to wheel racing there is.
 It's the best way to improve your car control, bar none.
 Plus, it will give you much greater confidence in everyday driving during bad winter conditions.

 Just about anyone.
 In order to go ice racing, you have to have a valid driver's licence, so the lower age limit is 16 years of age.
 There is no upper limit - there are several ice racers in their eighties (and they still do their share of winning, too).

 Drivers come from all walks of life, ranging from people with no motorsports experience to pro drivers working on their skills.